Director of Grants

 Alumnae House, Office 5

+The grants office helps Hood College develop and strengthen partnerships that are beneficial to the advancement of the College.
 The grants officer serves as the coordinator for the development of proposals related to academic programs and institutional initiatives.
 Before beginning to write a proposal, schedule an appointment with the grants officer to review College procedures for submission of a proposal, to review the agency/foundation guidelines, and to establish a work schedule.
-A minimum of six weeks is usually needed to develop a good proposal.
+A minimum of six weeks is usually needed to develop a strong proposal.

 Hood College encourages faculty to seek support for research and programs that may lead to increased basic knowledge, improved methods of instruction and equipment, or better services in accordance with the institution’s mission and long-range plans.